micmejia/bible-dump/NKJV/Ezekiel/Ezek 45.md

 'Thus says the Lord God: "In the first _month,_ on the first _day_ of the month, you shall take a young bull without blemish and cleanse the sanctuary.

 ###### 19
-The priest shall take some of the blood of the sin offering and put _it_ on the doorposts of the [^c]temple, on the four corners of the ledge of the altar, and on the gateposts of the gate of the inner court.
+The priest shall take some of the blood of the sin offering and put _it_ on the doorposts of the temple, on the four corners of the ledge of the altar, and on the gateposts of the gate of the inner court.

 ###### 20
 And so you shall do on the seventh _day_ of the month for everyone who has sinned unintentionally or in ignorance.
 Thus you shall make atonement for the temple.